How to Write an Event Planning Proposal (+Templates)

 How to write an event proposal to impress decision-makers?

-What makes your proposal shine is your unique approach to organizing and running the event.
+What makes your event proposal shine is your unique approach to organizing and running the event.
 That’s what sets you apart.
+If you focus too much on the dry details or don't make your deck stand out, you'll lose.

 What to include in an event proposal?